-Project Status: This project began in February, 2012 and is projected to be completed in January, 2014
+Project Status: This project began in February 2012 and was completed in January 2014

-Eutrophication is the over-abundance of nutrients in a body of water that results in harmful algal blooms, fish kills, and in some cases ecosystem collapse.
-We are investigating the merits of using shellfish to filter out excessive nutrients in the Piscataqua estuary.
+Eutrophication is the overabundance of nutrients in a body of water that results in harmful algal blooms, fish kills, and in some cases ecosystem collapse.
+We are investigating the feasibility of using shellfish to filter out excessive nutrients in the Piscataqua estuary.
 Using models, field data, and input from stakeholders, we are evaluating aquaculture success, water-quality improvement, economic benefits, and the potential credit for carbon and nitrogen trading as a management strategy.

 Why We Care

 Eutrophication is among the most serious threats to the function and services supported by coastal ecosystems.
 Attempts to reverse coastal eutrophication have centered on reducing land-based sources of nutrients, such as fertilizer applications and wastewater treatment plant discharges.
-However, recent studies have shown that in-the-water removal of nutrients through filtration and growth of shellfish can complement land-based management methods, provide much-needed shellfish products (the United States presently imports 85% of seafood consumed), and create additional jobs and income for aquaculture farmers.
+However, recent studies have shown that in-the-water removal of nutrients through filtration and growth of shellfish can complement land-based management methods, provide much-needed shellfish products (the United States presently imports more than 90 percent of seafood consumed), and create additional jobs and income for aquaculture farmers.

-Bivalves planted in aquaculture farms improve water quality by filtering out nutrients, suspended sediment, and chlorophyll.
-With support from the EPA Regional Ecosystem Services Program, we are studying the nutrient removal potential of cultivated and harvested shellfish, focusing on the eastern oyster, the northern quahog, and the ribbed mussel.
+Bivalve shellfish planted in aquaculture farms improve water quality by filtering out nutrients, suspended sediment, and chlorophyll.
+With support from the EPA Regional Ecosystem Services Program, we are studying the nutrient removal potential of cultivated and harvested shellfish, focusing on the eastern oyster and the northern quahog.
 We are also estimating the value of the ecosystem functions and services maintained or enhanced via aquaculture.
 An easy to understand fact sheet can be found here.

 We are using four models: System Wide Eutrophication Management (SWEM) model, Farm Aquaculture Resource Management (FARM) model, Assessment of Estuarine Trophic Status (ASSETS) model, and an economic model called INPLAN.
 We are evaluating the success of aquaculture (growth of shellfish), the impact of the farm on water quality (changes in chlorophyll and dissolved oxygen related to aquaculture activity), the potential economic benefit of the water cleaning service provided by the shellfish, and the credit potential for trading carbon and nitrogen in a water quality trading program.